[Read the Introduction and Table of Contents for this series here]

 The city council in Palos Verdes Estates unanimously denied Athens Services’s request for a trash rate increase, laughing off a proposed 5.6% “but the Puente Hills landfill is closing so we need more money” excuse at their November 12, 2013 council meeting (audio and a full packet of information can be found here).

 Council members in Palos Verdes Estates asked tough, sharp questions about why, since everyone has known the landfill would close for years, Athens didn’t account for the landfill closure when they crafted their current contract in response to the city’s original RFP.
-They wondered why Athens Services blamed the increase on the landfill closure when Athens had just asked for a separate large increase in August, 2013 that had nothing to do with the closure.
+They tear into Athens employees with their questions in a way that publicly embarrassed the company for such a shameless tactic.
+They wonder why Athens Services blamed the increase on the landfill closure when Athens had just asked for a separate large increase in August, 2013 that had nothing to do with the closure.

 According to the 2010 United States Census, Bell Gardens had a median household income of $38,272, with 26.9% of the population living below the federal poverty line. -The Brutal Truth, Wikipedia